+Revised: April 1, 2026

 Revise Article 1032.05 of the Standard Specifications to read:

 “ 1032.05 Performance Graded Asphalt Binder.
 These materials will be accepted according to the Bureau of Materials Policy Memorandum, “Performance Graded Asphalt Binder Qualification Procedure.”
 The Department will maintain a qualified producer list.
 These materials shall be free from water and shall not foam when heated to any temperature below the actual flash point.
 Air blown asphalt, recycle engine oil bottoms (ReOB), and polyphosphoric acid (PPA) modification shall not be used.